eduardolfalcao/bigdata-unifacisa/README.md

-# bigdata-unifacisa
+# Big Data Course @ UniFacisa

-Repositório com alguns snippets de código que serão utilizados na Especialização em Big Data da UniFacisa.
+Repository with some code snippets used on Big Data Course at UniFacisa.